Share price information and charts, calculators and historical share prices.

 10. Corporate governance matters

-10.1 Conduct an adequate annual evaluation of its own performance, that of its committees, the Chairman, the Chief Executive Officer and, in consultation with the Chief Executive Officer, other Executive Directors.
+10.1 Conduct an adequate annual evaluation of its own performance, that of its committees, the Chair, the Chief Executive Officer and, in consultation with the Chief Executive Officer, other Executive Directors.

 10.2 Determining the independence of directors.

-10.3 Receiving reports on the views of the Company’s shareholders.
+10.3 Receiving reports on the views of the Company’s shareholders and other key stakeholders.

 11.1 Settlement of litigation involving amounts in excess of that delegated to the Chief Executive Officer or being otherwise material to the interests of the Group.